U.S. economy may skirt direct hit from Hurricane Sandy

 The hurricane has the potential to cause some of the largest losses the global insurance industry has faced this year, but nothing that would strain insurers financially aside from hurting earnings this quarter, according to analysts.

+But over the long run, they are likely to be able to cope with the extra burden which will be offset by federal aid and rainy-day funds, analysts said.

+"Sometimes there are liquidity issues in the beginning but generally, these things have no long-term effects on finances," said Amy Laskey, managing director at Fitch Ratings.
+"Sometimes the added spending is a positive for local economies."

-(Additional reporting by Phil Wahba and Ben Berkowitz; Editing By Bill Schomberg and Sandra Maler)
+(Additional reporting by Phil Wahba, Ben Berkowitz, Michael Conner and Hilary Russ; Editing By William Schomberg and Sandra Maler)